 Please review the information below if you're seeking to obtain images online, or are looking to hire a photographer or take your own photos.
 If you have any questions, please contact Scott Haber or Laura Chichisan in the A&S communications office.

-Two important considerations:
+Three important considerations:

 1. Copyright — owner of the artwork (eg. photographer, illustrator, musician)